krother/academis/posts/sicklecell.md

 ### 1.1 Search identifiers on NCBI

 Search for the cDNA sequence of the sickle cell globin protein from NCBI.
 Use the Entrez.esearch function.
-As keywords, use ‘sickle cell AND human NOT chromosome’.
+As keywords, use `sickle cell AND human NOT chromosome`.

 Print the resulting database identifiers (not the full sequences).

 ### 1.2 Retrieve sequences using identifiers